-Long Term Incentives
+Long-Term Incentives

-Long-term incentives are designed to foster and promote the long-term financial success of the Corporation by:
+Long-term incentive awards are designed to foster and promote the long-term financial success of the Corporation by:

-- Strengthening the ability of the Corporation to attract and retain highly competent executives; - Motivating performance through incentive compensation; - Promoting greater alignment of interests of executives and shareholders by creating longterm shareholder value; and - Enabling Management to participate in the long-term growth and financial success of the Corporation.
+- Strengthening the ability of the Corporation to attract and retain highly competent executives: - Motivating performance through incentive compensation; - Promoting greater alignment of interests of executives and shareholders by creating longterm shareholder value; and - Enabling Management to participate in the long-term growth and financial success of the Corporation.

-Long term incentives represent, on average, 59.9 percent of the NEOs' total direct compensation and as a result, a significant portion of their compensation is aligned with shareholder interests.
-In 2012, the long-term incentive grants were comprised of:
+Long-term incentives represent, on average, 55.9% of the NEOs' total direct compensation and as a result, a significant portion of their compensation is aligned with shareholder interests.
+In 2013, the long-term incentive grants were comprised of:

-- Stock options which vest over three years and have a ten year term; and - Share units in the form of restricted or deferred share units (RSUs or DSUs) chosen at the election of the executive.
-Share units cliff vest not later than the day that is the third anniversary of the end of the calendar year immediately preceding the date of grant.
+- Stock options which vest over three years and have a ten-year term; and - Share units in the form of restricted or deferred share units (RSUs or DSUs) chosen at the election of the executive.
+Share units vest not later than the day that is the third anniversary of the end of the calendar year immediately preceding the date of grant.
 RSUs are paid out in cash upon vesting while DSUs must be held until termination of employment, retirement or death.

-The Committee has and will continue to consider and review alternative plan designs that consider equity vehicles that vest based on performance rather than length of service.
-At the current time, the Committee is comfortable with the current design of the long-term incentive program as it supports long-term retention and alignment with shareholder interests.
-A robust performance management process is currently in place, to ensure clarity in short- and long-term objectives and this is reinforced through the annual incentive bonus program and in the number of stock options and share units granted to each executive.
+The Compensation Committee has and will continue to consider and review alternative plan designs that consider equity vehicles that vest based on performance rather than length of service.
+For 2014, the Committee intends to replace a portion of the long term incentive awards with performance based units in order to further support alignment with shareholder interests.
+A robust performance management process is currently in place, to ensure clarity in short-term and long-term objectives and this is reinforced through the annual incentive bonus program and in the number of stock options and share units granted to each executive.